heremaps/harp.gl/CODINGSTYLE.md

 If an API should not be used anymore it needs to be marked as deprecated.
 Therefore the `@deprecated` [tag](https://api-extractor.com/pages/tsdoc/tag_deprecated/) should be added to the documentation of the entity.

-The deperaction description needs to contain an alternative to the old API (if it exists) and a release version when the API will be removed.
+The deprecation description needs to contain an alternative to the old API (if it exists) and a release version when the API will be removed.

 [harp.gl](https://harp.gl) has a deprecation period of at least one minor release cycle.
 If for example harp `0.x.0` is the latest release and you add the deprecation to master, you can only remove the API for `harp 0.x+2.0`, i.e. after `harp 0.x+1.0` was released.